MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ## Next steps

-This article has introduced the Azure Identity functionality available in the Azure SDK for Java.
-It has spoken about the `DefaultAzureCredential` being commonly used and appropriate in many cases.
-In the links below, readers are encouraged to explore other ways of authenticating using the Azure Identity library, and to learn more about the `DefaultAzureCredential`:
+This article introduced the Azure Identity functionality available in the Azure SDK for Java.
+It described the `DefaultAzureCredential` as common and appropriate in many cases.
+The following articles describe other ways to authenticate using the Azure Identity library, and provide more information about the `DefaultAzureCredential`:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md)
 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)